 Set up the environments

-The WSO2 Managed Cloud offering is for hosting and maintaining WSO2 products in an Amazon EC2 instance that the customer purchases.
-Here are the tasks performed by the WSO2 Managed Cloud team when setting up the environments.
+The WSO2 Managed Service offering is for hosting and maintaining WSO2 products in an Amazon EC2 instance that the customer purchases.
+Here are the tasks performed by the WSO2 Managed Service team when setting up the environments.
 For additional services, the customer can purchase WSO2 Support.

 |Set up an AWS account upon the customer's request (excluding the costs pertaining to the hosting services).|